DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 and then return, but the issue is still there._

 I will try to respond as fast as I can.
-Please, be mindful that I have studies, other hobbies and many other things to do and places to be, so don’t directly message me for this.
+Please, be mindful that I have studies, other hobbies and many other things to do and places to be.